EOEPCA/workspace/docs/getting-started/quickstart.md

 ![alt text](https://github.com/EOEPCA/workspace/raw/refs/heads/main/docs/img/q20.png)

 Each workspace exposes ready-to-use environment variables like `DATABASE_HOST`, `DATABASE_USER`, `DATABASE_PASSWORD` and similar.
 This allows applications to connect immediately without additional configuration.
+Also external access from outside of the Kubernetes cluster is possible.

-> Note: The Postgres endpoint is exposed through Envoy, which requires immediate TLS with SNI (direct TLS).
+> Note: The external Postgres endpoint is exposed through Envoy, which requires immediate TLS with SNI (direct TLS).
 The PostgreSQL server and libpq-based clients (e.g. psql, psycopg) fully support this.
 However, some non-libpq drivers such as asyncpg do not yet implement this negotiation correctly and may fail during connection setup.

 Bob uses **stac-fastapi-pgstac** to catalog curated datasets and expose them through a STAC API.
 Because he does not need the service running permanently, he starts it **on demand** inside the Datalab only when required.